DeepLabCut/DeepLabCut/docs/installation.md

 # TensorFlow Installation with GPU support:

-- **Docker: We highly recommend to use the supplied [Docker container](https://github.com/AlexEMG/Docker4DeepLabCut), which has everything including TensorFlow for the GPU preinstalled.**
+- **Docker: We highly recommend to use the supplied [Docker container](https://github.com/AlexEMG/Docker4DeepLabCut), which has everything including TensorFlow for the GPU preinstalled.
+NOTE: [this container does not work on windows hosts!](https://github.com/NVIDIA/nvidia-docker/issues/43)**

  - If you do not want to use Docker, here are the dependencies: